 Skip to main content

-Claude Code Cache Miss Token Costs: Why One Turn Gets Expensive and How to Prove It
+Claude Code Cache TTL and Token Usage: Why Cache Misses Get Expensive and How to Prove It

 A

-A Claude Code cache miss is not a separate fee.
-Check route owner, cache creation tokens, cache read tokens, invalidators, and billing proof before blaming a bug.
+Claude Code cache TTL is route-specific.
+Check the active route, TTL, cache creation tokens, cache read tokens, invalidators, and billing proof before blaming a bug.

-Claude Code Cache Miss Token Costs: Why One Turn Gets Expensive and How to Prove It
+Claude Code Cache TTL and Token Usage: Why Cache Misses Get Expensive and How to Prove It

 A Claude Code cache miss usually means the cheap cache read did not happen for the reusable prefix.
 The expensive turn is the cache write or full input processing side of prompt caching, plus any output tokens generated by the model.